pousse-cafe/pousse-cafe.github.io/documentation.md

 a bug).

-The fact that a skipped update requires a subsequent creation is noticed via a `TargetAggregates<K>` instance returned by a runner (see [Aggregate Root listeners](#in-an-aggregate-root)).
-For example, the following code inside of Runner's `targetAggregates` method tells to Pousse-Café that Aggregate with ID `id` might be updated but if it is not, then it must be created:
+The fact that a skipped update requires a subsequent creation is noticed via a `TargetAggregates<K>` instance returned by a runner (see [aggregate root listeners](#in-an-aggregate-root)).
+For example, the following code inside of Runner's `targetAggregates` method tells to Pousse-Café that aggregate with ID `id` might be updated but if it is not, then it must be created:

     MyAggregateId id = ...;